 - Cut some flowers and bring them inside to brighten up any room.
 I love having a cheery vase of flowers inside the house.
 If you’re interested in learning to grow a specific cutting garden, check out the post- How to Grow a Cutting Garden.

 - Take some pictures.
 It’s so fun to be able to look back and see how your gardens change over the years.
-Plus, pictures of flowers are the best when you can’t actually be in the gardens.
+Plus, pictures of flowers and vegetables are the best when you can’t actually be in the gardens.

 Thanks for stopping by Gingham Gardens today.
 I hope you’re enjoying your visit and thinking about ways you can improve your garden maintenance by coming up with a routine or schedule.
 Do you have an additional tip for simplifying garden maintenance?
 If so, please leave a comment.
 As always, if you have a gardening question, be sure to ask in the comments section below.